fzerorubigd/tmass/README.md

 ## Installation

-This is a [gb](https://getgb.io) project.

-Clone the source and in source folder run `make all` to get dependencies and build. next time simply use `make`
+Clone the source and in source folder run `make all`

 ## Usage